wilschmidtt/Eat-the-Dollar-Sign/README.md

 # Simple-CPP-Game
-Simple game created to gain familiarity with C++ and OOP
+Simple game created to gain familiarity using C++ and OOP